polym8th/Harvest/README.md

 ### Target Users

-Harvest is designed for people of all ages, both residents and locals, who want to explore the local area of Brighton.
+Harvest is designed for people of all ages, both residents and locals, who want to explore the local area of Brighton and surrounding areas.

 ### Features